merkourisa/Interaction-Design-Project-Assignment/README.md

 # Interaction Design-Project Assignment

-The purpose of this project assignment is to design and create interactive tangible objects.
+The purpose of this project assignment is to design and prototype interactive tangible objects.
 You will use [Arduino](https://www.arduino.cc/) an open source toolkit.

 ## Initial Settings
 - You must first create a [Github](https://github.com/) account, using the university email, and then fork the [repository](https://github.com/merkourisa/Interaction-Design-Project-Assignment).